 - When it's Thriving: Produces lots of green leaves and has a bushy appearance

 You can start bleeding hearts from seeds, but most gardeners don't do so.
-It can prove difficult to get the seeds to germinate, and planting cuttings or divisions is much easier.
+It can prove difficult to get the seeds to germinate, and planting divisions or bare roots is much easier.

 When planting bleeding hearts, begin by preparing your outdoor planting beds.
-Bleeding hearts like rich soil, so work some organic compost into the area before you plant.
-If your soil drains poorly, work in some sand or peat moss as well to improve the area.
+Bleeding hearts like rich soil, so work some organic matter such as compost into the area before you plant.
+If your soil drains poorly, work in some peat moss as well to improve the area.

 In What Zone Do Bleeding Hearts Grow Best?